KILTprotocol/docs/concepts/05_credentials/02_ctypes.md

 -   `$id`: An **identifier**: in the format `kilt:ctype:0x{cTypeHash}`.
 -   `$schema`: A **reference to CType metaschema**: Describes what a valid CType must looks like.
 You can find the latest metaschema on IPFS at the following address [ipfs://bafybeiah66wbkhqbqn7idkostj2iqyan2tstc4tpqt65udlhimd7hcxjyq/](ipfs://bafybeiah66wbkhqbqn7idkostj2iqyan2tstc4tpqt65udlhimd7hcxjyq/).
 -   `title`: A user-friendly name for the CType that makes it easier for users to contextualize.
--   `properties`: A set of fields (e.g., name, birth date) that the CType can contain, and that the Claimer can have attested.
+-   `properties`: A set of fields (e.g., name, birth date) that the CType can contain, and that the Holder can have attested.
 [Read more details about properties below](#properties).
 -   `type`: An object containing properties for a claim about the Claimer in the credential.
 -   `additionalProperties`: A boolean added since version 1 of CTypes, that must be set and allows or disallows any properties in addition to those in `properties`.
 If set to `false`, the CType validation will fail if there are any additional properties.